eherr/motion_database_server/README.md

 ﻿# Motion Management Database Server

-The Tornado-based web server provdes a REST interface to an SQLite database for the management of skeleton animation data and statistical motion models.
+The Tornado-based web server provdes a REST interface to an SQLite database for the management of skeleton animation data and machine learning models using a collections, tags and skeletons.
 The database is integrated with [anim_utils](https://github.com/eherr/anim_utils) using a [Python client](https://github.com/eherr/motion_db_interface).
 To visualize the motions in the database a Unity WebGL client is provided.

 ![Screenshot](doc/images/screenshot.png)
 <p align="center">
 <em>Screenshot of the web client.</em>

 To edit and annotate data in the database, the [motion_preprocessing_tool](https://github.com/eherr/motion_preprocessing_tool) can be used.
-We plan to move the motion editing functionality into the web client.
+Motion editing functions can also be registered as data transforms to be executed via the web client on a batch of motions.